xie186/awesome-seq/awesone-BS-seq.md

 #### [Differentially Methylated Regions (DMRs) detection](http://www.columbia.edu/~sw2206/softwares.htm)

 Most existing methods developed to identify differentially methylated loci (DML) use mean signals only, and only a few methods were developed to identify DML using both mean and variance signals, while all existing methods to detect differentially methylated regions (DMRs) focus on mean signals only.
-This R code is for the new DMR detection algorithm we proposed that uses mean and variance combined signals.
+This R code is for the new DMR detection algorithm we proposed that uses mean and variance combined signals

 #### [MethylSeekR](https://bioconductor.org/packages/release/bioc/html/MethylSeekR.html)